-Be careful with foods that are high in sugar and fat , also avoid spicy foods .
+Be careful with foods high in sugar and fat, and avoid spicy foods.

-According to experts, no more than 5% of your Italian mastiff dog’s diet should come from treats or people food.
+Experts say no more than 5% of your Italian mastiff dog’s diet should come from treats or people’s food.

-Some of the best people foods you can share with your dog are :
+Some of the best raw foods you can share with your dog are:

 1. Shrimp and fish

-Fish and shrimp , fully cooked and with the shells removed , can be a good food for your dog,thanks to all the good fats and amino acids.
+Fully cooked fish and shrimp with the shells removed can be good food for your dog, thanks to all the good fats and amino acids.
 Specifically recommended salmon and sardines.
 Salmon is loaded with vitamins and protein, and sardines have soft, digestible bones that give your dog extra calcium.

 2. Chicken and turkey